invoiceninja/invoiceninja.github.io/docs/user-guide/purchase-orders.md

 title: "Purchase Orders"
 sidebar_position: 18
 ---
-A purchase order (PO) is a legally binding document that a buyer uses to request goods or services from a supplier.
-It serves as an official offer to purchase specific items at a specified price and is typically used by businesses in the procurement process.
-The PO includes details such as the type, quantity, and cost of the products or services being requested, as well as any relevant delivery or payment terms.
+A purchase order is the mirror image of an invoice — where an invoice is something you send *to* a client, a purchase order is something you send *to a vendor* to request goods or services at an agreed price.
+It's a clear, written record of what you're ordering, how much you expect to pay, and on what terms.
+Once your vendor accepts it, the PO becomes a binding agreement between the two of you, which saves a lot of back-and-forth later if an invoice arrives with surprises on it.

-Once a supplier accepts the PO, it becomes a binding contract between the buyer and seller.
+Freelancers, small businesses, and agencies typically reach for a PO when buying stock, commissioning a subcontractor, ordering equipment, or locking in a larger spend that needs sign-off before the money goes out.
+If you're new to the buy-side of the app, it's worth reading [Vendors](/docs/user-guide/vendors) first — a vendor has to exist before you can raise a PO against them — and [Expenses](/docs/user-guide/expenses), since an accepted PO usually ends its life as an expense on your books.

 ## Creating a Purchase Order